tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 *   Argo’s API is orchestrator-specific and cannot be ported to Airflow or local runners.
-*   Argo’s API doesn’t provide an extensible way to run custom code before and after POD API which is critical to support metadata tracking and caching features.
+*   Argo’s API doesn’t provide an extensible way to run custom code before and after POD API, which is critical to support metadata tracking and caching features.
 *   Argo doesn’t provide an easy way to recover from user’s transient errors, which is critical in production workload.

 #### Airflow k8s pod operator

-Airflow supports to launch a k8s pod by an [operator](https://github.com/apache/airflow/blob/master/airflow/contrib/operators/kubernetes_pod_operator.py).
+Airflow supports launching a k8s pod by an [operator](https://github.com/apache/airflow/blob/master/airflow/contrib/operators/kubernetes_pod_operator.py).
 This approach is closer to what we are proposing in the document.
 However, we cannot directly use the operator because: